rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 It happens that the type `Reader` satisfies with its functions `apply`, `map` and `flatMap` the minimum properties needed to be a _monad_.
 The description of the _monad laws_ is behind the scope of this post.

-Moreover, because of the presence of the function `map` and `flatMap` we can use the type `Reader` in a fashion way to simplify our code.
+Moreover, because of the presence of the function `map` and `flatMap`, we can use the type `Reader` in a fashion way to simplify our code.

 ## Finally, using the monad